martyn82/handbook/docs/_pages/tactics/maintainability/prevent-ripple-effects/hide-information.md

 grandparent: tactics-maintainability
 parent: tactics-maintainability-preventrippleeffects
 top: tactics
+excerpt: Information hiding is the decomposition of the responsibilities for an entity (a system or some decomposition of a system) into smaller pieces and choosing which information to make private and which to make public.
 ---

 Information hiding is the decomposition of the responsibilities for an entity (a system or some decomposition of a system) into smaller pieces and choosing